marc-jones/phd_thesis/content/02_spring/03_divergence_genome.md

 To compare expression changes between the A and C genomes at the gene level, as has been done previously[@grover_homoeolog_2012], a list of homoeologues was generated by genomic synteny and sequence similarly, following a published method[@napus_genome_2014].
 Pairs of homoeologues were classified as exhibiting biased expression in the direction of a particular genome if the gene on that genome had an FPKM expression value at least two-fold higher than the gene on the other genome.
 Biased expression occurs in the direction of both genomes, although there is a clear preference, with approximately double the number of pairs showing biased expression towards the C genome rather than the A genome  (16.9\ % towards the C genome relative to 9.7\ % towards the A genome in the apex, and 15.2\ % compared to 8.2\ % in the leaf; Table \ref{spring:table201:homoeologues}).
-This pattern is consistent with the findings of Chalhoub et al. (2014)[@napus_genome_2014], and is maintained across the entire time series and for both tissue types sampled (section TODO - appendix).
+This pattern is consistent with the findings of Chalhoub et al. (2014)[@napus_genome_2014], and is maintained across the entire time series and for both tissue types sampled (Figure \ref{appendixa:sampledensity}; Appendix A).
 Although more pairs of homoeologues show biased expression towards the C genome that the A genome, the pairs biased toward the A genome may exhibit larger fold differences.
 If the overall expression of homoeologues was balanced between the two genomes in this way, the geometric mean of the fold differences of the C genome genes relative to their A genome homoeologues should equal unity.
 Calculating the geometric mean reveals a value above 1 (Table \ref{spring:table201:homoeologues}) demonstrating that, on average, expression is biased towards the C genome.